-Students will learn the basic principles to troubleshoot and make repairs to hydraulic and pneumatic brake systems, and ABS and trailer brake systems for medium and heavy duty trucks, and combination vehicles.
+Students will learn the basic principles of troubleshooting and making repairs to hydraulic and pneumatic brake systems, ABS, and trailer brake systems for medium and heavy-duty trucks, as well as combination vehicles.
 Students will use industry standard hand tooling, repair information systems, and diagnostic equipment.
 Prepares students for ASE certification test on Medium and Heavy Truck Brakes (T4).